StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/DELETE.md

 ### Usage notes

-- If a table uses any data model except the Duplicate Key model, you can specify only the primary key columns of the table as conditions.
+- If a table uses any data model except the Duplicate Key table, you can specify only the primary key columns of the table as conditions.

 - If a primary key column that you specify as a condition for data deletion from a table cannot be found in the associated materialized view, the DELETE statement cannot be executed on the table.